 New students beginning their graduate programs during fall semester (December 1st deadline) are automatically considered for fellowships which require nomination from the department.
 These fellowships include Graduate School fellowships and departmental awards which are based on scholastic achievement.
 Notification of awards will be mailed in March.
 Spring, summer, and fall (March deadline) applicants will not qualify for fellowships and may be disadvantaged in the way of TA/RA opportunities.

 All institutional financial aid packages are handled through the campus financial aid office.
 Types of assistance include Ford Federal Direct Loans, Federal Perkins Loans, PLUS Loans, SELF Loans, and University loans.
 Also, work study money and limited scholarship money may be awarded based on need.
 If you are interested in any of the above, it is recommended that you contact the One-Stop Student Services immediately.
-For links to financial aid, scholarships and employment at the University of Minnesota and in the College of Education and Human Development, go to Tuition, Aid & Funding.
+For links to financial aid, scholarships and employment at the University of Minnesota and in the College of Education and Human Development, go to Tuition, Aid and Funding.

 If you are a graduate assistant with an appointment of at least 25 percent (10 hours per week), you will receive a tuition remission (based on resident tuition rates) equal to twice the percentage of your appointment in the term of the appointment only.
 As a graduate assistant you may qualify for enrollment in the Graduate Assistant Health Insurance Plan.
 Plan design and premiums are subject to change from year to year.

 While an assistantship may cover a percentage of Graduate School resident tuition and provide a waiver of the non-resident tuition for appointments 25% or more, it will not cover student fees.
-All students enrolled in six or more credits at the University of Minnesota are responsible for paying student services fees (Tuition, Aid & Funding), college technology fee and any course or laboratory fees as required by specific courses.
+All students enrolled in six or more credits at the University of Minnesota are responsible for paying student services fees (Tuition, Aid and Funding), college technology fee and any course or laboratory fees as required by specific courses.
 Please take these costs into account when projecting your personal academic budget.

 Non-native English speakers:University policy requires that nonnative English speaking Teaching Assistants (TAs) must demonstrate proficiency in spoken English appropriate to the demands of their teaching assistantship.
 To meet the policy requirements, you must have an English Language Proficiency (ELP) Rating.
 This proficiency will be assessed by the ibTOEFL (speaking subscore), the Spoken English Test for Teaching Assistants (SETTA) or an English Language Proficiency rating earned through coursework with the Center for Teaching and Learning Services.